What Are Vaccinations?

 Which Vaccinations Are Recommended?

-- Pneumonia: Having HIV greatly increases your risk of developing pneumococcal pneumonia.
+- Pneumonia: Having HIV greatly increases your risk of developing pneumococcal (bacterial) pneumonia.
 The vaccine takes 2 or 3 weeks to become effective.
-The protection lasts for about 5 years in people with HIV.
+Vaccination should be repeated one time after 5 years.

 - Hepatitis (see Fact Sheet 506): Hepatitis can be caused by several different viruses.
-Vaccines exist for hepatitis A and B. Hepatitis A is usually not serious but it can be for someone with a weakened liver.
+Men who have sex with men and people who use street drugs or who inject drugs have a higher risk of hepatitis A, B or C. Vaccines exist for hepatitis A and B. Hepatitis A is usually not serious but it can be for someone with a weakened liver.
 This includes people who are infected with hepatitis B or C. Two hepatitis A vaccine shots can protect you for about 20 years.
-Hepatitis B can cause serious disease.
-If you were exposed to hepatitis B, you should have antibodies.
-If you don't, you should get vaccinated.
-A series of three hepatitis B shots should protect you for about 10 years.
-Men who have sex with men and people who use street drugs or who inject drugs have a higher risk of hepatitis A or B.
+Hepatitis B can cause serious disease, including cancer.
+If you were exposed to hepatitis B, your body will make antibodies.
+If your body didn't, you should get vaccinated.
+A completed series of three hepatitis B shots should protect you for about 20 years.
+In HIV+ persons, antibody levels can determine who needs a booster shot.

 - Human Papilloma Virus (HPV, see Fact Sheet 510): A vaccine is available against four strains of HPV, which causes anal warts and vaginal or anal cancer.
 The vaccine is recommended for boys and girls at age 11.
 They work best in people who have not yet been sexually active.

 - Influenza (Flu): A flu vaccine is offered each year, based on the most active type of flu.
 Flu shots are recommended for all people with HIV.
 For best protection, you should get the shot by mid-November, before flu season.
 A case of the flu can sometimes develop into pneumonia.
 Some flu vaccines can cause an allergic reaction in people who are allergic to eggs.
-A new form of flu vaccine called "FluMist" was recently approved.
-This is a "live attenuated" vaccine.
-It has not been studied in people with weakened immune systems.
+"FluMist" is a "live attenuated" vaccine.
 FluMist nasal spray should not be used by people with HIV.

 - Measles, Mumps and Rubella: These are three diseases caused by viruses.
 They are very contagious and can be spread by coughing or sneezing.
 Children are normally vaccinated against these diseases with an "MMR" shot.
-The vaccine usually gives life-long protection against these diseases.
+The vaccine usually gives life-long protection.
 If you were born after 1957 and did not get these vaccines as a child, you should get an MMR vaccination.
-However, since this is a live vaccine, it is not recommended for people with a CD4 cell count below 200.
+However, since MMR is a live vaccine, it is not recommended for people with a CD4 cell count below 200.

 - Meningitis (meningococcal meningitis): In the past few years there have been several outbreaks of meningitis.
 Most have been on college campuses.
 People with weakened immune systems have a greater risk of developing meningitis if they are exposed.

-Every traveler with HIV should be sure they are vaccinated against hepatitis A and B.
+Travelers with HIV should consider vaccination against hepatitis A and B.

 Countries have different vaccination requirements for entry.
 In general, inactivated vaccines should not be a problem for travelers with HIV.
-However, they should avoid live vaccines, including yellow fever and vaccinia (smallpox).
+However, they should avoid live vaccines, including yellow fever (see above) and smallpox.
 If polio or typhoid vaccines are required, they should be the inactivated versions, not the live versions.

 Instead of getting a live vaccine, people with HIV should get a health care provider's letter explaining that they have a medical reason not to be vaccinated.
 This is accepted by most countries.